What to Do If Your Dog Bites Someone

 - A pet, as a rule, treats the owner’s family with respect and sincere love.
 Show that it hurts.
 Squeal when the dog bites and pretends to cry.
 Get up and walk away from the animal.
 The method is effective for the re-education of the dog.
 The pet realizes that it has hurt the authoritative and beloved owner.

 - The animal sometimes does not perceive the owner as a leader.
-The specified gap in training is extremely common.
-The dog will require serious training and it will understand that the owner is a leader.
-Otherwise, the pet will get used to biting regularly in the game, and for no reason.
+The specified gap in training is pervasive.
+The dog will require serious training, and it will understand that the owner is a leader.
+Otherwise, the pet will get used to regularly biting in the game, and for no reason.
 If you notice the problem, it is important to deal with the issue of dominance, and if necessary, contact a cynologist.

 You can change an adult dog, but only partially.
-An adult animal, like a grown-up person, is difficult to reeducate.
+An adult animal, like a grown-up person, is challenging to reeducate.
 It is possible to lay the psychological foundation of the dog up to a year.
 You have to make every effort to gain credibility in the eyes of a pet.
-Dominance is the main theme in training.
-If the dog does not respect and consider the owner’s authority, its behavior will become simply unpredictable.
+Dominance is the central theme of the training.
+If the dog does not respect and consider the owner’s authority, its behavior will become merely unpredictable.

 Hierarchical relations within a pack of animals is based on dominance and submission.
 The owner must understand what aggressive behavior, postures, gestures, leadership, and submission mean and what role they play in the formation and maintenance of such hierarchical relationships.
 Hierarchical relationships regulate the access of dogs to limited resources – food, places of rest, partners, etc. – and, as a rule, allow the avoidance of dangerous conflicts.

-The owner of the dog must understand that problems of this kind in the relationships between animals living in the same family are quite normal in certain cases.
+The owner of the dog must understand that problems of this kind in the relationships between animals living in the same family are quite reasonable in some instances.
 Serious conflicts indicate the instability of hierarchical structures.
-To solve the problem, it is necessary to take steps aimed at the formation of such structures.
+It is necessary to take steps aimed at the formation of such arrangements.

 If there are signs of violent behavior, follow these rules: